Pack it Light, Wear it Right!

 |190 lbs||28 lbs|

 *Above Table from the BCCA website.

-Shoulders: Ensure your child is always carrying their backpack over both shoulders, so that there isn’t too much stress on one side of the spine.
+Shoulders: Always ensure your child is carrying their backpack over both shoulders so that there isn’t too much stress on one side of the spine.

 Waist: Try to find a backpack with a waist strap (preferably a thick one), as children should always use the waist strap to help distribute and stabilize the weight.

-Putting it On: We recommend raising the backpack to a flat surface, at waist height, such as a desk, or table.
-That way you are able to slip on the backpack, one shoulder at a time, without having to bend sideways and pick up the weight.
+Putting it On: We also recommend raising the backpack to a flat surface, at waist height, such as a desk, or table.
+You are then able to slip on the backpack, one shoulder at a time, without having to bend sideways and pick up the weight.

 That’s all for now.
 Until Next time….